Prof. Dr. Sanjeev Sanghi, Indian Institute of Technology Delhi, India

 It mainly designs fatigue simulation, modal simulation, dynamic characteristic analysis, linear finite element analysis, multi-body dynamics analysis of complex structure and power transmission system.

-A. Prof. Dalian Maritime University, China
+Prof. Dr. Dalian Maritime University, China

 Research Area: Research on Longitudinal Cracks in Steel Continuous Casting Process